CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](./media/indirectmode-10.png "azdata")

 1. Now you can see that you are successfully connected with your Azure Arc enabled SQL MI Server.
 Under servers you can see that you are successfully connected with your Azure Arc enabled SQL MI Server.
-You can explore the SQL Managed Instance - Azue Arc Dashboard to view the databases and run a query.
+You can explore the SQL Managed Instance - Azure Arc Dashboard to view the databases and run a query.

    ![](./media/indirectmode-11.png "azdata")